 Anger can be a symptom of underlying issues

 As mentioned, anger can be a normal, valid response to a situation.
 However, anger can also be a symptom of underlying issues such as stress, depression, or unresolved feelings such as grief, guilt or shame.
 When these conditions exist they can often manifest as angry outbursts that seem inappropriate to the situation.
 In these cases the underlying issue needs to be addressed rather than the anger.

 How we can help you manage your anger

 - We can help you recognise what is appropriate and what is inappropriate anger.

 - We can help you understand your own warning signs (e.g. increased heart rate, shaking hands, muscle tension) so that you regulate your feelings and reactions more effectively.

 - We can help you learn better communication skills so that you can express how you feel in a more effective, less threatening way.

 - We can help you understand and work through underlying feelings that may contribute to your anger.

 - We can help you see more clearly what your triggers are so that you can avoid or preempt situations that might be provocative.

-If you think you have a problem with anger, or if other people are telling you that you do, get in touch using the form below and let us help.
+If you think you have a problem with anger, or if other people are telling you that you do, get in touch and find out if we can help.